Perfect In Case of Slips or Falls!

 The Villages Charter School to Host 2024 Florida High School Rural Classification Football State Championships Florida High School Athletic Association

-- Here's why The Villages has become fastest-growing place for young kids in the US - NBC Miami
+- Here's why The Villages has become fastest-growing place for young kids in the US - NBC 6 South Florida

 -